thisrohangupta/changelog/terraform-provider/terraform_onboarding.md

   identifier  = "nginx" ## Service Identifier
   name        = "nginx" ## Service Name to appear in Harness description = "sample nginx app created via Harness terraform Provider"
-  org_id      = "default" ## Replace with Harness Org Identifier for the resource project_id  = "cdproduct" ## Replace with your Harness Project Identifier yaml = <<-EOT
+  org_id      = "default" ## Replace with Harness Org Identifier for the resource, optional if creating at account level project_id  = "cdproduct" ## Replace with your Harness Project Identifier, optional if creating at org or account level.
+This project is where the service will be created yaml = <<-EOT
                 service:
                   name: nginx ## Service Name (same as above)